The Smoking Au Pair: Aromatic Floral Gin Cocktails

 Why a Gin and Pear Cocktail is a Perfect Choice

-The Smoking Au Pair Ingredients
+The Smoking Au Pair Recipe

-Makes one cocktail
+Makes one drink.

 - 2 oz dry gin